anchorbaptistslc/anchorbaptistslc.org/content/academy/_index.md

   tuition:
     title: "Tuition & Financial Aid"
     content: |
       We strive to make Christian education affordable for families.
-Our tuition rates are competitive, and we offer various payment plans to help manage costs throughout the school year.
+Our tuition is set at $8,000 per year per student, which aligns with the Utah Fits All Scholarship program to maximize scholarship benefits for qualifying families.
     rates:
-      - grade: "Kindergarten"
-        cost: "$4,500/year"
-      - grade: "1st-3rd Grade"
-        cost: "$4,800/year"
-      - grade: "4th-6th Grade"
+      - grade: "All Grades (K-6th)"
-        cost: "$5,000/year"
+        cost: "$8,000/year"
     payment_plans:
       - "Annual (5% discount)"
       - "Semester"
       - "Monthly (10 months, August-May)"
     financial_aid:
       content: |
-        Limited financial assistance is available for families who demonstrate need.
-Please contact the academy office to inquire about scholarship opportunities and application procedures.
+        Anchor Baptist Academy participates in the **Utah Fits All Scholarship** program, which provides educational funding for eligible Utah students.
+Our tuition is set to match the scholarship amount, making quality Christian education accessible to families who qualify.
+We partner with Odyssey to streamline the scholarship application and administration process.
+For more information about the Utah Fits All Scholarship and eligibility requirements, please contact our office or visit [schools.utah.gov/utahfitsallscholarship](https://schools.utah.gov/utahfitsallscholarship).

   policies:
     title: "Policies & Handbooks"